 - Byte’s $1,999 price tag is just average for the industry.

-Most home aligners are capable of correcting mild to moderate spacing issues, and Byte is no exception.
-That said, you’ll still need to submit an impression of your teeth to confirm your candidacy (and ultimately design your unique treatment plan).
+Most home aligners can correct mild-to-moderate spacing issues, and Byte is no exception.
+That said, you’ll still need to submit impressions of your teeth so their team can confirm your candidacy and design your custom treatment plan.

 Want to see what real Byte customers have to say?
 Check out these authentic reviews from customers who used Byte to correct tooth gaps.

-Candid takes a unique approach to tooth alignment: they blend elements of traditional and at-home care.
-This hybrid at-home and in-office treatment model starts with a dental visit for an examination and digital scan, and then all your check-ins are done at home using CandidApp and CandidMonitoring kit.
+Candid takes a unique approach to tooth alignment by blending elements of in-person and at-home care.
+This hybrid treatment model starts with a dental visit for an examination and digital scan.
+After that, you’ll complete regular check-ins using the CandidApp and CandidMonitoring kit — no additional office visits required.

-Just like with Byte, a dentist will have to review the condition of your teeth in order to determine your eligibility.
-However, unlike Byte, Candid makes sure you partner directly with this dentist, getting personalized oversight and guidance.
-This is a great option for folks who live in proximity to a Candid and want to blend traditional and remote treatment.
+Just like Byte, a dentist will have to review the condition of your teeth in order to determine your eligibility.
+However, unlike Byte, Candid makes sure you see this dentist in person, so you’ll get personalized oversight and guidance.
+This is a great option for people who live near a Candid provider and want to blend traditional and remote treatment.

 SmileDirectClub is easily the best-known brand of at-home teeth aligners on the market today.
-They’ve been straightening teeth since 2014 and served over one million customers to date.
+They’ve been straightening teeth since 2014 and served over 1.5 million customers to date.
 With over 300 SmileShops and a nighttime-only plan, they’re a highly convenient service.
+Plus, they have a lifetime smile warranty and extensive refund policies.

-- SmileDirectClub has over 300 SmileShops located across the U.S. where you can get a free teeth scan and skip the impression kit.
+- SmileDirectClub has over 300 SmileShops and 1,500+ partnering dentists located across the U.S. where you can get a free teeth scan and skip the impression kit.

 - Through SmilePay, every customer can receive financing, no credit check required.

-- SmileDirectClub’s Nighttime Aligners allow you to complete your treatment by wearing aligners just 10 hours per day.
+- SmileDirectClub’s Nighttime Aligners allow you to complete your treatment by wearing aligners for just ten hours per day.

 - SmileDirectClub has a mixed track record of customer service quality.